 Businesses also can send and receive money to and from each other using online payment methods.
 Some options, like PayPal, are available after a fast registration process, while others require an account with a provider.

 Working with a payment platform not only gives access to various online methods but also facilitates the payment process and allows to make subscription, regular, recurring, and one-time transactions simply and efficiently.

 Some platforms, including Corefy, offer additional features, like advanced invoice and fee management options, the opportunity to integrate multiple providers, processors and methods in a few clicks, collect analytics and have a single access point to all the data, route transactions, and much more.

-Payment expertise is a valuable asset for business, as it allows optimising many processes and discerning more opportunities.
+Payment expertise is a valuable asset for business, as it allows for optimising many processes and discerning more opportunities.
 We at Corefy use our 15+ years of experience in fintech to help our clients reach their business goals faster.

-Work only with reliable and well-established PCI DSS certified partners.
+Work only with reliable and well-established PCI DSS-certified partners.

 Look for a platform that allows you to access statistics easily and generate reports for all the payments your company makes and accepts, as it's a key for optimisation.